huangxq63/EntroLLM/README.md

 <!--
 ## **Contents**
-- 📄 `README.md` – Overview of the repository
+- `README.md` – Overview of the repository
-- 📂 `data_preprocessing/` – Scripts for cleaning and preparing the dataset
+- `data_preprocessing.R` – R script for cleaning and preparing the dataset.
-- 📂 `modeling/` – Implementation of the statistical and machine learning models
+- `modeling/` – Implementation of the statistical and machine learning models
-- 📂 `evaluation/` – Scripts for performance assessment
+-  `evaluation/` – Scripts for performance assessment
-- 📄 `notebooks/` –
+-  `notebooks/` –
 -->
 <!--
 ## **Citation**